-Organic management creates a path to cleaner air and water, and a safety net for pollinators and other important species key to natural biodiversity.
-Our impact reaches into environmental conservation through buffer zones, perennial pasture and pollinator-specific habitats through relationships with farm tenants and borrowers.
-Additionally, some lands in the portfolio are protected as wetlands or riparian filter strips.
-In effect, Iroquois Valley's commitment to organic practices protects the environment in the areas of soil health, pollinator preservation and water contamination.
+Organic management creates a path to cleaner air and water, and a safety net for pollinators and other important species key to biodiversity and food production.
+Our impact reaches into environmental conservation by supporting farmers in the portfolio who prioritize conservation through buffer zones, windbreaks, and pollinator-specific habitat restoration.
+Additionally, some land in the portfolio is protected as wetland or riparian corridors.
+Iroquois Valley's commitment to organic practices effectively protects the environment in the areas of soil health, pollinator preservation, and water contamination.